 PRESENT: President Sieting and Trustees Dupuie, Ellis, Kelly, Needham, Sanborn and White.

-Andy Bratton started with a prayer and President Sieting led with the Pledge of Allegiance.
+Trustee Needham started with a prayer and President Sieting led with the Pledge of Allegiance.

 APPROVAL OF REGULAR AGENDA